ncatlab/nlab-content/pages/3093.md

 See at _[[topological subspace]]_.

 ### Topological vector subspaces

-A 'subspace' of a [[topological vector space]] usually means simply a linear subspace, that is a subspace of the underlying discrete vector space.
+A 'subspace' of a [[topological vector space]] usually means simply a [[linear subspace]], that is a subspace of the underlying discrete vector space.

 However, the subspaces that we really want in categories such as [[Ban]] are the *closed* linear subspaces.
 (Essentially, this is because we want our subspaces to be [[complete space|complete]] whenever our objects are complete.)